 HOSTING AN AACC INTERN REQUIRES:

 An employer mentor - An internship requires that a student be mentored by a content expert in the student’s area of study.
-If you don’t have the expertise at your organization, you can post the position as a job on AACC’s College Central job bank.

 A description of the internship position - Employers are required to complete the requested information in the Internship Proposal link.